Lcressot/gym-round_bot/README.md

 ### Main.py
 This script shows how to run a simple simulation (without Open AI Gym) simply by constructing a model and a visible interactive window.

+### Controller : round_bot_controller.py
+This module defines a class for controlling the robot of a model.
+Given an action number, it can return its string meaning or perform the corresponding action in the model.
+For the Simple_TetaSpeed controller, you can set the speed and teta rotation of the robot, but do no set a to high speed because you could go through walls !

 ### Open AI gym environment : round_bot_env.py (IN CONSTRUCTION)
 This module defines the OpenAI gym compatible environment using a model and a window (in this case the window is only used for rendering and is non interactive nor visible, and has not its main thread)